RetroReversing/retroReversing/categories/misc/Books.md

 ---
-## Books First Published in 2002
+## Books First Published in 2003
-This section will cover books related to game development published in the year 2002.
+This section will cover books related to game development published in the year 2003.

-The year 2002 started to see a lot more game development books focussed on non-programming related topics such as production and Buisness.
+In the year 2003 started to see a lot more game development books focussed on non-programming related topics such as production and Buisness.

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---